-According to the governor’s order on face coverings, masks/coverings should not be worn by children under 2 and anyone who is unconscious, incapacitated, has trouble breathing, or is otherwise unable to remove masks on their own.
-Guidance from the state government recommends that those with medical conditions that may place them at a higher risk for COVID-19 continue to stay home for their safety.
-Businesses may also provide alternatives for guests who cannot wear masks to access their space (like curbside pickup for instance).
+According to the state’s mask mandate, face coverings should not be worn by children under 2 and anyone who is unconscious, incapacitated, has trouble breathing, or is otherwise unable to remove masks on their own.
+Those with medical conditions that may place them at a higher risk for COVID-19 are encouraged to continue to stay home for their safety.
+Businesses may provide alternatives for guests who cannot wear masks (like curbside pickup for instance) but they reserve the right to refuse entry to customers who are not wearing masks.
 As any of these orders change we’ll also be posting updates on salem.org/covid19.

-On May 18, Governor Baker issued a 4-phase reopening approach for the state of Massachusetts.
-Please note that this timeline may be updated by statewide or local public health advisories, all openings are at the discretion of the business, and each phase is expected to take at least three weeks.
+Massachusetts is in the process of reopening in four phases.
+Please note that this timeline may be updated by statewide or local public health advisories, and all openings are at the discretion of the business.
 Find more information on the phased reopening of Massachusetts here.

-- Additional restrictions will be lifted as part of Phase 4, which will not begin until there is a vaccine.
+- Most businesses in Salem are currently able to open with restrictions (primarily 25% capacity restrictions).
+Additional restrictions will be lifted as part of Phase 4, which will not begin until there is widespread vaccination.

-Yes!
-The City of Salem and its business community are working hard to secure personal protective equipment and make changes to their businesses that will ensure the safety of visitors and employees.
+The City of Salem and its business community are working hard to ensure the safety of visitors and employees.
 Please help keep Salem safe by following CDC guidelines and staying home if you are not feeling well, wearing a mask, and washing your hands frequently.
 Learn more about Salem’s commitment to health and safety and take the Salem Together Pledge here.

 Are retail shops open?

-Some retailers have begun reopening while others are available for online shopping or curbside pickup.
+Some retailers are open for in-store shopping and browsing, and others are available for online shopping or curbside pickup.
 Visit Salem.org/shop for a full list of stores.